dalathegreat/Nissan-LEAF-PTC-heater-reverse-engineering/README.md

 Tips and tricks on repairing the fragile 2011-2012 ZE0 LEAF PTC heater.

 ## Software
 The software on the units changed over the years.
 Presumably, newer software can be flashed onto the units.
 This is done with an Atmel compatible flasher (for instance "AVRisp mkII"), and selecting "Atmel MEGA644P" as target CPU.
 There is a place for a 6-pin header above the CPU used for flashing.
-Solder in a header Atmel Studio 7 can be used to either flash or download the current software (help wanted to collect all versions!)
+Solder in a header, Atmel Studio 7 can be used to either flash or download the current software (help wanted to collect all versions!)

 When repairing a unit, consider updating the software at the same time.
 See the Software folder for .hex files.